bjornharrtell/presentations/foss4g/2017/topolis/PITCHME.md

  - intersects, polygonize

 Note:
-Would like to replace JSTS with something more light weight.
+Would like to replace JSTS with something more light weight, but it not trivial.

 ---